Iran may answer UN nuclear questions as deal talks near end

-Iran on Saturday suggested it could supply answers long sought by the United Nations’ nuclear watchdog toward the end of May as talks in Vienna over its tattered atomic deal with world powers appear to be reaching their end.
+Iran has agreed to supply answers long sought by the United Nations’ nuclear watchdog, Tehran and the U.N. agency said Saturday, as talks in Vienna over its tattered atomic deal with world powers appear to be coming to an end.

-The comment by Mohammad Eslami, the head of the civilian Atomic Energy Organization of Iran, came as Rafael Mariano Grossi of the International Atomic Energy Agency visited Tehran in an effort that could push the deal to a conclusion.
+A joint statement by Mohammad Eslami, the head of the civilian Atomic Energy Organization of Iran, and Rafael Mariano Grossi of the International Atomic Energy, came hours after the two met in Tehran.

-While Grossi did not directly confirm Eslami’s timeline, he described his visit as meant “to address outstanding questions” as negotiators back in Europe appear to be reaching a deadline to see if the 2015 accord can be revived.
-He planned to address journalists in Vienna late Saturday about his trip.
+It envisions the IAEA reaching conclusions on the discovery of uranium particles at former undeclared sites in Iran by June.
+The move is separate from the talks over the nuclear deal but could help push them to a conclusion.

-“It would be difficult to believe or to imagine that such an important return to such a comprehensive agreement like the (nuclear deal) would be possible if the agency and Iran would not be seeing eye to eye on how to resolve these important safeguards issues,” Grossi said in Tehran.
-Safeguards in the IAEA’s parlance refer to the agency’s inspections and monitoring of a country’s nuclear program.
+Grossi said in Tehran that “it would be difficult to believe or to imagine that such an important return to such a comprehensive agreement … would be possible if the agency and Iran would not be seeing eye to eye on how to resolve these important safeguards issues.”
+Safeguards refer to the IAEA’s inspections and monitoring of a country’s nuclear program.

-Grossi for years has sought for Iran to answer questions about man-made uranium particles found at former undeclared nuclear sites in the country.
+Grossi for years has sought for Iran to answer questions about man-made uranium particles found at former undeclared nuclear sites.
 U.S. intelligence agencies, Western nations and the IAEA have said Iran ran an organized nuclear weapons program until 2003.
 Iran long has denied ever seeking nuclear weapons.

 The nuclear deal saw Iran agree to drastically limit its enrichment of uranium in exchange for the lifting of crushing economic sanctions.
 But a 2018 decision by then-President Donald Trump to unilaterally withdraw America from the agreement sparked years of tensions and attacks across the wider Mideast.

 Undeclared sites played into the initial 2015 deal as well.
-That year IAEA’s then-director-general also come to Tehran and visit one suspected weapons-program site at Parchin.
+That year the IAEA’s then-director-general went to Tehran and visited one suspected weapons-program site at Parchin.
 Inspectors also took samples there for analysis.

 Grossi’s inspectors also face challenges in monitoring Iran’s current advances in its civilian program.
 Iran has held IAEA surveillance camera recordings since February 2021, not letting inspectors view them amid the nuclear negotiations.

-In Vienna, negotiators appear to be signaling a deal is near — even as Russia’s war on Ukraine rages on.
-Russia’s ambassador there, Mikhail Ulyanov, has been a key mediator in the talks and tweeted Thursday that negotiations were “almost over.”
-That was something also acknowledged by French negotiator Philippe Errera.
+In Vienna, negotiators appear to be signaling a deal is near, even as Russia’s war in Ukraine rages on.
+Russian ambassador Mikhail Ulyanov has been a key mediator in the talks and tweeted Thursday that negotiations were “almost over.”
+That was also acknowledged by French negotiator Philippe Errera.

 “We hope to come back quickly to conclude because we are very, very close to an agreement,” Errera wrote Friday on Twitter.
 “But nothing is agreed until EVERYTHING is agreed!”